 - Grants: Research grants are another option when it comes to non-dilutive financing.
 Because most grants don’t have to be repaid, the competition for them can be fierce.
 In many cases, you must also meet basic criteria in order to qualify for a chance at an award.
 The Canadian government offers an extensive list of grants, which can be overwhelming to navigate while busy running your business, but consultants and accounting firms can help with this.

-- Tax Credits: The Canadian government offers a generous tax credit program that rewards businesses who invest in research and development activities.
+- Tax Credits: The Canadian government offers refundable tax credit that rewards businesses that invest in research and development activities.
 Known as the Scientific Research and Experimental Development (SR&ED) Program, it pays businesses back a portion of the money spent on approved activities.
 This is free money that your business doesn’t need to compete with any other business.

 Tapping into the SR&ED Program

-Like other government programs, the SR&ED Program requires ample documentation as proof of the activities that were carried out.
+Like other government funding programs, the SR&ED Program requires ample documentation as proof of the activities that were carried out.
 In addition, there are deadlines that must be met and reports that must be accurately composed.
 An experienced SR&ED consultant is your ally during this process and well worth the time and expense required to retain.
-Easly can connect you with a qualified consultant.
-Just get in touch with our team.
+Speak with a consultant before attempting to calculate your SR&ED tax credits.